Summer Paralympic Games: Swimming

 The Paralympic swimming competition features all four of the strokes used in able-bodied swimming competitions.
 Classification is divided into three groups: S1 to S10 are those with physical impairment.
 S1 will have the most severe impairment and an S10 a lesser impairment.
 Athletes are judged on their muscle strength, joint range of motion, limb length and movement co-ordination.
 S11 to S13 are those with a visual impairment.
 S11 will have little or no vision, S12 can recognise the shape of a hand and have some ability to see, S13 greater vision than the other two classes but less than 20 degrees of vision.
-S14 is for athletes with a learning difficulty.
+S14 is for athletes with an intellectual disability.

-Table Tennis
+Table tennis

 Table tennis is open to athletes with a physical disability.
 There are individual, doubles, and team events.
 A match is 5 sets of 11 points each.
 The athletes are broken down into ten divisions based on their level of function.
 Classes 1 to 5 are for athletes competing from a wheelchair with class 1 being the most severely disabled and class 5 the least disabled.
 Classes 6 to 10 encompass ambulant athletes with class 6 the most severely disabled and class 10 the least.